edibotopic/edibotopic-website/content/wiki/misdirected-science.md

 # Misdirected Science

-A phenomenon in contemporary science in which scientists engage in projects motivated by a scientific idea or hypothesis that goes untested or unchallenged.
+A phenomenon in contemporary science in which scientists engage in projects derived from a scientific idea or hypothesis that goes untested or unchallenged.
+The interestingness or usefulness of the projects themselves is entirely contingent on the validity of the idea from which they were derived.

-Often the original idea is interesting though unlikely, but has attracted significant attention among non-scientists, resulting in an abundant amount of funding being made available for research in the area.
+Often the original idea is interesting but unlikely, and has attracted significant attention among non-scientists, resulting in an abundant amount of funding being made available for research in the area.